BIOL275-MSUM/eda-AWhite3385/README.md

 There has been a large number of studies related to Covid-19 have since been released due to the large effect it has had on the world population’s daily lives.
-With how widespread Covid-19 has become I many location related questions can be asked, such as does the percentage of positive case increases have a correlation with a location’s climate and the local population’s response to the hostilities associated with that climate?
+With how widespread Covid-19 has become, many location related questions can be asked, such as does the percentage of positive case increases have a correlation with a location’s climate and the local population’s response to the hostilities associated with that climate during different portions of the year?

 To show how a population’s response to local climate hostility may be affecting the Covid-19 positive case increase I will be taking daily